 Step 6.
 Recover your missing data.

-I can then click “Recover” and Disk Drill will take just a few moments for the deleted files to be back on my computer.
-Keep in mind that you don’t have to do just individual files as I did above, you do have the option of recovering the entire partition.
+I can then click “Recover” and Disk Drill will take just a few moments for the deleted files to be back on my computer after I specify the location of the folder I want the files restored to.

 Step 7.
 Verify the recovery was successful.